John Tanton

-John Hamilton Tanton (February 23, 1934 – July 16, 2019) was an American ophthalmologist, white nationalist and anti-immigration activist.
+John Hamilton Tanton (February 23, 1934 – July 16, 2019) was an American ophthalmologist, white nationalist, and anti-immigration activist.
 He was the founder and first chairman of the Federation for American Immigration Reform (FAIR), an anti-immigration organization.
 He was the co-founder of the Center for Immigration Studies, an anti-immigration think tank; and NumbersUSA, an anti-immigration lobbying group.

 He was chairman of U.S. English and ProEnglish.
 He was briefly President of Zero Population Growth.
-He was the founder of The Social Contract Press, which published a quarterly journal of nativist and white nationalist writers called The Social Contract until Fall 2019.
+He was the founder of The Social Contract Press, which published a quarterly journal of nativist and white nationalist writers called The Social Contract until the fall of 2019.
 He founded the pro-eugenics organization Society for Genetic Education.

-Early life
+Early life and career

-Tanton was born in 1934 in Detroit.
+John Hamilton Tanton was born February 23, 1934 in Detroit, Michigan.
 In 1945, he moved with his family to a farm northeast of Bay City, Michigan, on which his mother had been raised and on which he worked.
+His mother was a fundamentalist Christian, a member of the Evangelical United Brethren Church.
+In his youth he played baseball and football.

+He studied medicine.
 Tanton graduated with a bachelor's degree in chemistry from Michigan State University in 1956, received an M.D. from the University of Michigan in 1960, and received an M.S. in ophthalmology from the University of Michigan in 1964.

-Career

 Tanton ran an ophthalmology practice in Petoskey, Michigan.

 Political advocacy

-Tanton was an anti-immigration activist.
+Tanton was an anti-immigration activist, and white nationalist.
 He was the founder and patron of many anti-immigration non-profit organizations, including ProEnglish.
 By 2019, six anti-immigrant groups founded by Tanton were designated as hate groups by the Southern Poverty Law Center.
+Tanton complained that he had been smeared as a racist.

-Earlier in his advocacy career, he founded the Petoskey chapter of the Sierra Club and became an active member and then president of Zero Population Growth in 1975.
-Unable to secure support from colleagues in these groups to limit immigration, in 1979 he founded the non-profit Federation for American Immigration Reform (FAIR) with early support from Warren Buffett and Eugene McCarthy, with the promise that it would be "centrist/liberal in political orientation".
-In 1983, he co-founded U.S. English with former United States Senator S. I. Hayakawa to advocate for making English the official language of the United States.
+Earlier in his advocacy career, he founded the Petoskey chapter of the Sierra Club, helped found the northern Michigan chapter of Planned Parenthood, and became an active member and then president of Zero Population Growth from 1975 to 1977.
+Unable to secure support from colleagues in groups such as Planned Parenthood and the Sierra Club to limit immigration, in 1979 he founded the non-profit Federation for American Immigration Reform (FAIR) with early support from Warren Buffett and Eugene McCarthy, with the promise that it would be "centrist/liberal in political orientation".
+Under Tanton's leadership FAIR was criticized for taking funding for many years from the Pioneer Fund, a non-profit foundation dedicated to "improving the character of the American people" by, among other things, promoting the practice of eugenics, or selective breeding.
+FAIR responded to this criticism by asserting that the Pioneer Fund clearly states that it supports equal opportunity for all Americans, regardless of race, religion, national origin, or ethnicity; that other major organizations, including universities in the United States and other countries, have also accepted grants from the Fund; and that the Pioneer Fund's contributions to FAIR were used only for the general operation of the organization.